yuriy-kormin/yuriy-kormin/README.md

 ![](https://visitor-badge.glitch.me/badge?page_id=yuriy-kormin.yuriy.kormin)

 &#9996; Hello!
 My name is Yuriy.
 I'm python developer with IoT xp
-<br>I'm living in Batumi, Georgia :georgia:
+<p>I'm living in Batumi, Georgia :georgia:
 <p>
 Since <a href="https://ru.hexlet.io/u/tork">successfully completed</a> Python developer course at <a href = https://en.hexlet.io/u/tork>Hexlet</a> <p>

 Tried myself in arduino / raspberry pi (IoT) for homemade.

-Of the achievements - a home-made solid fuel boiler control system using several stepper motors and a relay to turn off / turn off ventilation.
+Of the achievements - a home-made solid fuel boiler control system using several stepper motors and a relay to turn on / off ventilation system.
 This made in python with multithreading elements.
 The Zabbix monitoring system was connected to this whole thing.

 More details can be found in my profile at <a href = "https://www.upwork.com/freelancers/~013e3d9819e16cfade?s=1110580753891577856">upwork</a>(need to register)<p>